Flour Mills

 Moreover, chlorine gas treatment was observed to influence gluten proteins, promoting the formation of a weaker and more extensible gluten network.
 This effect prevented dough from becoming overly elastic, making it easier to shape and handle during various stages of the milling process and baking.

 In addition, chlorine gas treatment has a significant impact on flour lipids, as unsaturated fatty acids in the flour lipids are reduced during the treatment process (Daniels, 1966).
 This reduction leads to changes in batter expansion during baking, which can influence the final volume and texture of the baked products.
-By reducing unsaturated fatty acids, chlorine treatment contributes to a more controlled and consistent expansion of the batter during baking, resulting in improved product volume and uniform texture.
+By reducing unsaturated fatty acids, our chlorine treatment technologies for flour mills contribute to a more controlled and consistent expansion of the batter during baking, resulting in improved product volume and uniform texture.

 Overall, chlorine gas treatment in flour milling optimizes flour properties by enhancing starch pasting, improving dough handling, and influencing the gluten network and lipid composition.
 These modifications work in harmony to produce flour that yields high-quality baked goods with superior texture, volume, and consistency.

 Over the years, flour mills have refined their chlorine gas application techniques, optimizing dosage levels to achieve the desired flour properties while ensuring compliance with food safety regulations.
-The safety and precision of chlorine gas application have been further enhanced with the advent of advanced gas feed systems and monitoring and control equipment provided by manufacturers such as Hydro Instruments.
+The safety and precision of chlorine gas application have been further enhanced with the advent of advanced gas feed systems and monitoring and control equipment provided by manufacturers like us.

-Hydro Instruments has earned a strong reputation as a leading provider of chlorine gas feed equipment, catering specifically to the unique needs of flour milling processes.
-With decades of experience in the industry, Hydro Instruments has become a trusted partner for flour mills worldwide, delivering cutting-edge solutions for accurate and safe chlorine gas application.
+At Hydro Instruments, we’ve earned a strong reputation as a leading provider of chlorine gas feed equipment, catering specifically to the unique needs of flour milling processes.
+With decades of experience designing and manufacturing gas feed technologies, Hydro Instruments has become a trusted partner for flour mills worldwide, delivering cutting-edge solutions for accurate and safe chlorine gas application.

-Their team of experts understands the intricate requirements of flour milling operations and collaborates closely with flour millers to design tailor-made gas feed systems that address specific challenges and goals.
-Hydro Instruments’ commitment to excellence and customer satisfaction has made them a preferred choice for flour mills seeking to optimize their flour treatment processes.
+Our team of experts understands the intricate requirements of flour milling operations and collaborates closely with flour millers to design tailor-made gas feed systems that address specific challenges and goals.
+Hydro Instruments’ commitment to excellence and customer satisfaction has made us a preferred choice for flour mills seeking to improve, optimize and evolve their flour treatment processes.

 Hydro Instruments Products for Flour Milling